-CJ 365 Police and the Community 3 credits
+CJ 365 Police and the Community

-Suggested prerequisites: CJ 101 Intro to Criminal Justice or equivalent
+Suggested prerequisite: CJ 101 Intro to Criminal Justice, or equivalent.

 This course offers an in-depth examination and analysis of the relationship and interactions between American law enforcement and the communities they serve.
 Many aspects of policing are explored at intermediate and advanced levels, to include patrol, community policing, diversity issues, and other current issues and controversies in municipal policing.